cyberadityacode/reactjs/44 React Router/README.md

 # Fetch API Data with React Router Loaders (without useEffect)

 To fetch data from an API by using loader and useLoaderData hook.

+## Added ShimmerEffect on Loading with useNavigation Hook

+## Added env file to conceal API KEY